Now one of Toronto’s most desired neighborhoods, boasting beautiful Victorian houses, Cabbagetown boasts an interesting past and a vibrant present.

 Life was difficult in this run-down neighborhood.
 As a matter of fact, Canadian writer Hugh Garner wrote a novel entitled “Cabbagetown”, which was touted as the story of “the largest Anglo-Saxon slum in North America” and raised awareness of the plight of the immigrants in Canada.

 Much of the original Cabbagetown, however, was demolished in the 1940s to make way for a new housing development called Regent Park.
 The area now known as Cabbagetown is north of the original neighborhood, and much of it bears little or no resemblance to the old Cabbagetown.

 The Cabbagetown of the 21st century is a beautiful neighborhood which holds the distinction as “the largest continuous area of preserved Victorian housing in North America”.

-Cabbagetown seems to attract a large number of Bohemian types; namely artists, folk musicians, and writers.
-Some are wealthy but there are still a number of streets in Cabbagetown where the population is extremely poor.
+Cabbagetown seems to attract many Bohemian types; namely artists, folk musicians, and writers.
+Some are wealthy, but there are still a number of streets in Cabbagetown where the population is extremely poor.
 However, since 1988, the Cabbagetown Preservation has been working hard to preserve the cultural and historical integrity of the area by spending money to repair homes and buildings that need work.

 The Cabbagetown Festival